KKanakaraj/Amazon-Reviews-Infectious-Disease/README.md

      6. Construct a Bipartite graph and explore various link prediction algorithms (for example Common Neighbors, Jaccard Coefficient, Adamic-Adar or IR based algorithms)

+* 26.11---**MODEL VALIDATION**
-* 26.11 ---Generates recommendations for all users and Analyze the recommendations: Calculates accuracy of the recommendations by comparing against ground truth (for example Run the algorithm on the training set, and test it on the validation set).
+     1.Generates recommendations for all users and Analyze the recommendations: Calculates accuracy of the recommendations by comparing against ground truth (for example Run the algorithm on the training set, and test it on the validation set).

-* 31.11------
+* 31.11---**DEBUGGING AND WRITING THE DATA STORY**

     1. Comment and debug our code
     2. Write the data story.